M. S. Gill: Political career

-Upon his retirement from the election commission, he joined politics with the Indian National Congress.
-In 2004, he was nominated by the party for the election to the Rajya Sabha from Punjab.
-He was re-elected in 2010 and continued to serve as its member until his retirement upon completion of his tenure on 9 April 2016.
+In April 2004, three years after his retirement from the election commission, he was elected to the Rajya Sabha from Punjab as a representative of the Indian National Congress.
+He was re-elected in 2010 and continued to serve as its member until the completion of his tenure on 9 April 2016.
+During his two terms, he served on parliamentary committees covering agriculture, external affairs, civil aviation, food and consumer affairs, urban development, chemicals and fertilisers, medical education, and security.
+He was President of the India–Poland Parliamentary Friendship Group from September 2007, and served on the Board of the Institute of Democracy and Electoral Assistance (IDEA) in Stockholm and the International Centre for Democratic Transition (ICDT) in Budapest.
 In a cabinet reshuffle held on 6 April 2008, he was inducted to the union council of ministers as Minister of State (Independent Charge) in the Ministry of Youth Affairs and Sports.